 Call No.: JP ROH - [BA]

 Summary: A story about the friendship between a rabbit and a mouse.
 Rabbit is the unlucky friend who is always getting into trouble, and Mouse is a good friend who stands by Rabbit’s side.

 Publisher: New York: Little Simon, 2010

 Summary: Farmer Brown’s cows found an old typewriter in the barn and started making demands.
 To the harassed farmer’s dismay, the cows and the hens on the farm go on strike when the farmer refuses to give in to their demands.

 Summary: Joseph’s patched overcoat is already full of holes.
 And when it got too old and shabby, Joseph made the overcoat into a jacket.
 Find out what Joseph made his overcoat into next!

-> Call No.: JP SHA
+Call No.: JP STE

-> Officer Buckle and Gloria
+Officer Buckle and Gloria

 Author: Peggy Rathmann

 Summary: The children at Napville Elementary School always ignore Officer Buckle’s safety tips, till one day Gloria, the new police dog accompanies him to his safety speeches.